charlesglucas/ofbm_tools/README.md

     - 1 for 1/nj weights  (suitable for fully Gaussian data);
     - 2 to use variance of the estimates;
   - `NB`, number of bootstrap resampling;
-  - `LB`, number of blocks for the bootstrap resampling;
+  - `LB`, number of blocks for the bootstrap resampling.

 The main parameters contained in the structures `est` and `estbc` returned by OFBM_estimBC_BS are:
   - `est.hU`, matrix of univariate-like estimates of the self similarity exponents;